Enhancing our landscape and environment

 Since 1961 we have added to the trees.
 In 2012 we planted new woodland, which includes 2,500 mixed trees, to celebrate both the University’s 50th anniversary and the Queen’s Diamond Jubilee.

-We will continue to add new green spaces – including a new 'Great Court' on the east side of the campus and new public square in the north of the campus – echoing Fulton Square (Library Square), around which the core, original Spence buildings are set.
+We will continue to add new green spaces – including a new public square in the north of the campus – echoing Fulton Court (more commonly known as Library Square), around which the core, original Spence buildings are set.